Learning to Fly: Let's simulate evolution in Rust (pt 3)

 }

-... with this function, rest is as easy as:
+... and with it, the rest is as easy as:

 # ...